author

 by Charles Francis Adams

-Born in Boston in 1835, he was the son of Charles Francis Adams Sr. and the grandson of President John Quincy Adams.
-After graduating from Harvard in 1856, he served in the Union Army during the Civil War and was breveted brigadier general by the war's end.
+Born in Boston in 1835, he came from one of the best-known political families in the United States: he was the son of Charles Francis Adams Sr. and the grandson of President John Quincy Adams.
+But his own career was wide-ranging.
+He served as a colonel in the Union Army during the Civil War, then moved into public life as a railroad commissioner, executive, and later president of the Union Pacific Railroad.